 popular.
 While conventional loans typically require stronger credit scores and at least 5% down payments, FHA

-loans require only 3.5%.
-Additionally, FHA allows family members to gift the 3.5% down payment to the homebuyer.
+requires only 3.5%.
+Additionally, family members are permitted to gift the down payment to the homebuyer.

 While most FHA buyers take advantage of the 3.5% minimum down payment, putting 5% down or more reduces the amount